linleno-jr/automated-country-profile-web/README.md

 This program provides information on various countries to help MUN delegates write their country profiles.
 It allows the user to search for a country by name and receive much of the information they will need to understand the country's background.

 ## How To Use ##
-This program is available to use on the web.
+This program is available to use on the web at [this link](https://automated-country-profile-web.onrender.com/).
 Just type a country's name in the search bar and all the information will be available.

 ## Built With ##
 This program was written in Python 3, Flask, and HTML/CSS.
 It uses information coming from the dataset linked [here](https://www.kaggle.com/datasets/lucafrance/the-world-factbook-by-cia), which is a copy of the CIA World Factbook last updated March 14, 2025.
+It is hosted using Render.

 ## Program Limitations ##
 The program currently cannot answer: